MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

               <p>Baseline in Azure landing zones</p>
              </div>
              <div class="is-size-7 has-margin-top-small has-line-height-reset">
-                   <p>This architecture is apppropriate if you're deploying the workload in an enterprise setup.
+                   <p>This architecture is appropriate if you're deploying the workload in an enterprise setup.
 The workload uses centralized shared services, needs on-premises connectivity, and integrates with other workloads of an enterprise.
 It's deployed in an Azure landing zone subscription that inherits the Corp. management group.</p>
              </div>
           </div>
        </article>